 - Japanese corporations like UNIQLO, Honda, Bridgestone, and Rakuten moving to make English their primary language of business and English ability a key component of job progression

-- opportunities to study abroad during senior high school (note that Saga Prefecture and other organizations have financial assistance available)
+- Opportunities to study abroad during senior high school (Saga Prefecture and other organizations have financial assistance available)

 Getting Students Involved